 What are common Trichophyton species?

 - Trichophyton concentrium.
-Leads to tinea corporis.
-It affects humans, usually located in the South East Asia, Pacific, Central and South America.
+Causes tinea corporis.
+It affects humans, and is distributed in Central and South America and South East Asia.

 - Trichophyton erinacei.
-It affects hedgehods and the mites (skin layer) that go on Hedgehogs.
-It can also affect humans (skin, nails and hair).
+Considered a variety of T. mentagrophytes, this fungus commonly affects hedgehogs and the mites that live on their skin.
+It can also be transmitted to humans.
 Only found in Europe and New Zealand.

 - Trichophyton schoenleinii.
-Causes a chronic form of favus.
-It affects humans and affects the scalp.
+Causes a chronic form of favus in humans.